LapTQ/hello-cpp/summaries/behind-the-scene.md

 * Directives are only valid from the point of definition to the end of the file in which they are defined.

     => directives defined in one file do not carry over to other files that are compiled separately (unless they are #included in those files).

+# One-Definition Rule (ODR)

+* A variable or function identifier can only have one definition (not declaration).